kubernetes-up-and-running/kuard/README.md

 Images built will automatically have the git verison (based on tag) applied.
 In addition, there is an idea of a "fake version".
 This is used so that we can use the same basic server to demonstrate upgrade scenarios.

-Right now we create 3 fake versions: `1`, `2`, and `3`.
+Originally (and in the Kubernetes Up & Running book) we had `1`, `2`, and `3`.
+This confused people so going forward we will be using colors instead: `blue`, `green` and `purple`.
 This translates into the following container images:

 ```
-gcr.io/kuar-demo/kuard-amd64:v0.4-1
+gcr.io/kuar-demo/kuard-amd64:v0.9-blue
-gcr.io/kuar-demo/kuard-amd64:1
+gcr.io/kuar-demo/kuard-amd64:blue
-gcr.io/kuar-demo/kuard-amd64:v0.4-2
+gcr.io/kuar-demo/kuard-amd64:v0.9-green
-gcr.io/kuar-demo/kuard-amd64:2
+gcr.io/kuar-demo/kuard-amd64:green
-gcr.io/kuar-demo/kuard-amd64:v0.4-3
+gcr.io/kuar-demo/kuard-amd64:v0.4-purple
-gcr.io/kuar-demo/kuard-amd64:3
+gcr.io/kuar-demo/kuard-amd64:purple
 ```

-For documentation where you want to demonstrate using versions but use the latest version of this server, you can simply reference `gcr.io/kuar-demo/kuard-amd64:1`.
-You can then demonstrate an upgrade with `gcr.io/kuar-demo/kuard-amd64:2`.
+For documentation where you want to demonstrate using versions but use the latest version of this server, you can simply reference `gcr.io/kuar-demo/kuard-amd64:blue`.
+You can then demonstrate an upgrade with `gcr.io/kuar-demo/kuard-amd64:green`.

-(Another way to think about it is that `:1` is essentially `:latest-1`)
+(Another way to think about it is that `:blue` is essentially `:latest-blue`)

 We also build versions for `arm`, `arm64`, and `ppc64le`.
 Just substitute the appropriate architecture in the image name.
 These aren't as well tested as the `amd64` version but seem to work okay.